-- Cuts across any religious holidays - Is accessible to pupils with disabilities
+- Cuts across any religious holidays

+- Is accessible to pupils with disabilities

-• Has equivalent facilities for boys and girls
+- Has equivalent facilities for all pupils irrespective of their gender

 The school keeps a written record (known as an Equality Impact Assessment) to show we have actively considered our equality duties and asked ourselves relevant questions.
 This is recorded at the same time as the risk assessment when planning school trips and activities.
 The record is completed by the member of staff organising the activity and is stored electronically with the completed risk assessment.